FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Exceed Probability is very low at short durations but very high at full-length.
-This SUT behavior is undesirable, and may hint at faulty SUT, e.g. SUT leaks resources and is unable to sustain the desired performance.
+This SUT behavior is undesirable, and may hint at faulty SUT, e.g., SUT leaks resources and is unable to sustain the desired performance.

 But this behavior is also seen when SUT uses large amount of buffers.
 This is the main reasons users may want to set large Goal Final Trial Duration.